ballerina-guides/integration-samples/salesforce_api/gsheet-new-row-to-sfdc-new-contact/Readme.md

 ## Use case
 Google Sheets is a spreadsheet application included as part of the free, web-based Google Docs Editors suite offered by Google.

-As most of the organizations maintains a well organized sales process, it is important to enter contacts to Salesforce as soon as they are obtained by sales persons.
-As many of the sales persons are profiecient in using spreadsheets, it's much convinient fot salespersons to add new contacts to the google sheets and do the followups.
+As most organizations maintain well-organized sales processes, it is important to enter contacts into Salesforce as soon as they are obtained by salespersons.
+As many of the salespersons are proficient in using spreadsheets, it's much more convenient for salespersons to add new contacts to the google sheets and do follow-ups.

-The following sample demonstrates a scenario in which a contact details are added to the google sheets and it will periodiclly update the Salesfoce leads by adding the new contacts.
+The following sample demonstrates a scenario in which contact details are added to the google sheets and it will periodically update the Salesforce leads by adding the new contacts.

 ## Prerequisites
 * Salesforce account
-* Google cloud platform account
+* Google Cloud Platform account

-### Setting up Salesforce account
+### Setting up a Salesforce account
 1. Visit [Salesforce](https://www.salesforce.com/) and create a Salesforce Account.
 2. Create a connected app and obtain the following credentials:
     *   Base URL (Endpoint)